 What is Brand Protection?

-Organizations rely on digital channels to drive brand awareness, promote their products and services, engage with customers, and facilitate sales.
-But with brand impersonation attacks on the rise, organizations must protect their investments in social and digital platforms by detecting, identifying, and remediating brand abuse incidents across the public attack surface.
+Across every industry, organizations rely on digital channels to drive brand awareness, promote their products and services, engage with customers, and facilitate sales.
+But with brand impersonation attacks on the rise, organizations must protect their intellectual property – along with their investments in social media and digital platforms – by detecting, identifying, and remediating brand abuse incidents across the public attack surface.

-Brand protection is the cybersecurity practice of monitoring digital channels and platforms to detect brand abuse and impersonation threats, and effectively addressing those threats to safeguard the brand’s reputation and protect its employees, customers, and online community.
+Brand protection is the cybersecurity practice of using brand monitoring tools and best practices to detect brand abuse and impersonation threats on digital channels and platforms – and effectively address those threats to safeguard the brand’s reputation and protect its employees, customers, and online community.

-An effective brand protection strategy allows organizations to preserve their digital reputation while protecting themselves and their online communities from fraudulent content, impersonations, trademark infringements, and other forms of malicious brand abuse.
+An effective brand protection strategy allows organizations to preserve their digital reputation while protecting themselves, their intellectual property, and their online communities from fraudulent content, impersonations, trademark infringements, and other forms of malicious brand abuse.

 Why is Brand Protection Important?

-Brand abuse and impersonation attacks are becoming more common as hackers take advantage of the widening public attack surface to impersonate target brands and leverage their reputation and assets in digital crimes.
+Brand abuse and impersonation attacks are becoming more common as hackers take advantage of the widening public attack surface to impersonate target brands and leverage their reputation, brand awareness, marketing campaigns, and assets to commit digital crimes against employees and consumers.

-Cybercriminals impersonate brands to trick employees or customers of the target brand into disclosing sensitive personal information, facilitating fraudulent transactions, or sharing access credentials that can be used to steal money or data from secure systems.
-When these attacks are successful, the consequences can include significant financial losses, compromised data, and damage to the brand’s public reputation.
+Cybercriminals impersonate brands and hijack brand awareness to trick employees or customers into disclosing sensitive personal information. facilitating fraudulent transactions, or sharing access credentials that can be used to steal money or data from secure systems.
+When these attacks are successful, the consequences can include significant financial losses, compromised data and intellectual property, and damage to the brand’s public reputation.

 Brand protection empowers organizations to fight back against cybercriminals by detecting and remediating unauthorized use of brand assets across the public attack surface.